jamoroch/matchDemo/README.md

 # matchDemo
-A POC of how to avoid complex nested ifs
+A POC on how to avoid complex nested conditionals